-You can ride the rails on the Abilene & Smokey Valley Railroad, where a 100-year-old steam engine pulls the train.
+Ride the rails on the Abilene & Smokey Valley Railroad, where a 100-year-old steam engine pulls the train.
 You can have dinner on the train during one of their dinner tours.
 The railroad also offers the experience of an open-air car.

 The train ride takes you to Hoffman Grist Mill, where Christian Hoffman began his first flour mill operation in 1869.
 They use Heritage Turkey Red Wheat milled on stone grinders, just as they did in the late 1800s.
-When you ride the train, you can explore the flour mill during the layover and purchase some flour to take home for your own baking.
+When you ride the train, you can explore the flour mill during the layover and purchase some flour for your own baking.
 They’ll also ship it to your home.
 If you prefer, you can visit the mill by driving there, rather than via train.

 Visit Dickinson County Heritage Center

 History comes alive at the Dickinson County Heritage Center, so even those who aren’t history buffs will have fun with these immersive exhibits.
 A visit here is a way to step back in time and get a first-hand experience of what life was like for a pioneer family on the prairie.
 As I stepped into the one-room log cabin, it transported me back to when they heated the room with a wood-burning stove and lit it with kerosene lanterns.